This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - continue in the program with specified conditions e.g. enrolment limited to specific courses or number of units, participation in an academic support program;

-- not adequately addressed their poor academic performance and the Committee may resolve to apply one of the following sanctions:
+- not adequately addressed their previous academic performance and may resolve to apply one of the following sanctions:

 - suspend the student from the program or Faculty for a specified period of up to one academic year; or

-- where a student has previously been of Academic Concern exclude the student from the program or Faculty for a period of not less than one academic year.
+- where a student has previously been at Stage Two, exclude the student from the program or Faculty for a period up to one academic year.

-(249) When suspending or excluding a student, the Faculty Progress and Appeals Committee will consider written evidence:
+(251) When suspending or excluding a student, the Faculty Progress and Appeals Committee will consider the following written evidence:

 - progress towards program completion;